NI-HPC/nihpc-documentation/docs/Compilers.md

 Compile and execute

     [<user>@login1 [kelvin2] ~]$ srun --pty --partition=k2-gpu-interactive --time=3:00:00 --ntasks=1 --mem-per-cpu=1G --gres gpu:h100:1 bash
-    [<user>@gpu111 [kelvin2] ~]$ module load nvhpc/24.5
+    [<user>@gpu121 [kelvin2] ~]$ module load nvhpc/24.5
-    [<user>@gpu111 [kelvin2] ~]$ nvc -O2 -acc -o hello_world_openacc.x hello_world_openacc.c
+    [<user>@gpu121 [kelvin2] ~]$ nvc -O2 -acc -o hello_world_openacc.x hello_world_openacc.c
-    [<user>@gpu111 [kelvin2] ~]$ ./hello_world_openacc.x
+    [<user>@gpu121 [kelvin2] ~]$ ./hello_world_openacc.x
     Hello world from OpenACC
     Number of available OpenACC devices: 1
     Type of available OpenACC devices: 4

 ## ***Compiling applications that use GPUs***

-To compile a program designed to work on the Graphical Processing Units of Kelvin-2, it is essential that it is compiled in a GPU node, so the queue "k2-gpu" must be allocated.
+To compile a program designed to work on the Graphical Processing Units of Kelvin-2, it is essential that it is compiled in a GPU node, so the queue "k2-gpu-interactive" must be allocated.
-For backwards compatibility, the program must be compiled in the latest model of GPU present in the machine, in our case, the Nvidia H100 GPUs.
+For backwards compatibility, the program must be compiled in the latest model of GPU present in the machine, in the example case, the Nvidia H100 GPUs.
-So, when allocating the interactive session to carry out the compilation, the resource A100 should be allocated with the flag
+So, when allocating the interactive session to carry out the compilation, the resource H100 should be allocated with the flag

     --gres gpu:h100:1